-There are two main ways to earn on the site, with offers, and through referrals.
+There are two main ways to earn on the site, with offers, and referrals.

 Taking the surveys YouGov offers

 You get rewards for completing surveys.
-Some areas get more surveys than others so there’s a better chance of earning in those areas.
+Some countries and demographic areas receive more surveys than others so there’s a better chance of earning in those areas.

-Once you rack up enough points, you can use those points in exchange for rewards, gift cards, etc.
+Once you earn enough YouGov points, you can use those points in exchange for rewards, gift cards, etc.